ShanKonduru/llm_design_patterns/README.md

 1,FactualJudgeAgent,0.58,"The answer is partially correct, but not entirely faithful to the context...",0.5,0.66
 ```

-### LLM as a Jury
+### Pattern 2: LLM as a Jury (Multi-Agent Evaluation)

-This is a more advanced pattern that orchestrates a panel of specialized "Judge" agents.
-A "Chief Justice" agent manages the process.

-1.  **The Jury Panel**: Multiple agents (`FactualJudgeAgent`, `ClarityJudgeAgent`, `RelevanceJudgeAgent`, etc.) each evaluate the same case from their unique perspective.
-2.  **The Chief Justice**: This final agent collects the verdicts and scores from all judges.
-It then synthesizes this information into a single, comprehensive final judgment and an overall score.

-This pattern provides a holistic, multi-faceted evaluation that balances different quality dimensions, mimicking a real-world panel of experts.
+Orchestrates a panel of specialized Judge agents, with a Chief Justice synthesizing their verdicts into a comprehensive final judgment.

+**Implementation**: `src/agents/chief_justice.py` + all judge agents

+**Use Cases**:
+- Holistic quality assessment across multiple dimensions
+- Resolving trade-offs between competing quality aspects
+- Production evaluation systems requiring high confidence

-#### Jury Flowchart
+#### Jury Pattern Architecture

+The Jury pattern coordinates multiple specialized judges, with a Chief Justice synthesizing their verdicts.

 ![LLM as a Jury](images/llm_as_a_jury.png)